Cáncer de Endometrio

 • Tamoxifen: a drug used in women with certain types of breast cancer that can produce continuous growth of the endometrium.

-• Having relatives with a history of uterine, colon, or ovarian cancer.
+• Having a family history of uterine, colon, or ovarian cancer.

-Having any of the risk factors mentioned does not mean that the woman will have endometrial cancer in the future; it just means it is necessary to talk about it with her gynecologist.
+Having any of the risk factors mentioned above does not mean that a woman will develop endometrial cancer in the future; but these factors should be discussed with her gynecologist

 • Oral contraceptives use